5 things to watch this weekend – 15 to 17 November

 Where’s it on?
 Cinemas nationwide

-One of the year’s best documentaries, this brilliantly original epic weaves together a hidden history interweaving jazz music and American intervention in Africa during the Cold War.
+One of the year’s best documentaries, this brilliantly original epic maps out a hidden history interweaving jazz music and American intervention in Africa during the Cold War.
 It all builds to the moment in 1961 when musicians Abbey Lincoln and Max Roach intervened in a meeting of the UN Security Council in order to protest the murder of Congolese leader Patrice Lumumba.
 But, with all the thrill of a true-crime doc, it takes in a bewildering amount of historical detail about civil-rights-era America and the role jazz musicians, including Louis Armstrong, Nina Simone, Duke Ellington and Dizzy Gillespie, played as ‘jazz ambassadors’ for a CIA looking to shore up American influence in Africa.
 There’s almost wall-to-wall jazz to listen to, which helps the history go down, and gives Johan Grimonprez’s film a seductively smoky ambience.

 Louis Feuillade: The Complete Crime Serials (1913-1918)